Applying our strengths to items of materiality to solve social issues and create business opportunities

-We identified items of materiality by creating a list of material issues which society requires us to address and by referencing international guidelines such as the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB) as well as items required by ESG research organizations.
-We then performed quantitative evaluations of each issue and verified their significance in terms of the degree of importance to stakeholders and the degree of importance to our businesses.
-We engaged external experts to gain objective viewpoints on the issues and held discussions with our partner companies around the world to identify material issues associated with our business model and the business environment.
-The issues were then designated as our items of materiality.
+We identified materiality by creating a list of material issues which society requires us to address.
+This process included international ESG guidelines such as the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB) as well as items required by ESG research organizations.
+We then performed a quantitative evaluation of the issues and verified their significance from two perspectives: the level of importance to stakeholders and the level of importance to Nippon Paint Group’s businesses.
+In addition, we used external experts to receive objective viewpoints and held discussions with our partner companies around the world to identify material issues associated with our business model and the business environment.
+These issues were then designated as our materiality.

 Risks and Opportunities Related to Materiality (Relevant SDGs)